aklitzke/dors/README.md

 **Q:** This looks pretty similar to [cargo-make](https://github.com/sagiegurari/cargo-make).
 What are the differences?
 **A:** This syntax was inspired by cargo-make, and this project was originally started due to limitations in cargo-make's workspace support.
-This project has different goals, a different task execution model when dealing with workspaces, and a modified syntax.
+This project has different goals, a different task execution model, and a different syntax.

 **Q:** How do you pronounce this?
 **A:** Like 'horse'